Anti-immigration billboards across Canada taken down after backlash

 “Grateful to see Pattison Advertising demonstrate leadership and take down these billboards,” Jordan Stein, a Liberal Party candidate in Calgary who started one of the petitions, said in a Facebook post shared on her candidacy page.

-John Grant is the founder of Urban Halifax, the group which started a petition to remove the ads in Halifax.
-He said the billboards’ message hit a raw nerve for Nova Scotians in particular - the province’s economy is starting to grow after years of stagnation, which he attributes to the record-high numbers of immigrants Nova Scotia has received in the last couple of years.
+John Grant, founder of the Urban Halifax group which started a petition to remove the ads in Halifax, said the billboards’ message hit a raw nerve for Nova Scotians in particular.
+The province’s economy is starting to grow after years of stagnation, which Grant attributes to the record-high numbers of immigrants Nova Scotia has received in the last couple of years.

 “The economy’s getting better and ... things are actually starting to go well, so a lot of people are pissed off that this giant billboard was erected,” Grant said.
 “It’s not a great ‘Welcome to Halifax’ sign as we’re trying to get more people.”